foreverearthmover/Final_project_LV/README.md

 | [media](./media)                   | All photos and videos as well as bitmaps used can be found here.         |

 ### Project overview
-In this project we worked on a pocket angel tamagotchi that reacts to button presses and enters different states based on interactions with the user.
+In this project we worked on a pocket guardian angel in the form of a tamagotchi that reacts to button presses and enters different states based on interactions with the user.

 ### Dependencies
 Open your Arduino IDE and go to Sketch > Include Library > Manage Libraries, install these: